Coffee is so much more than just a drink many of us reach for every day.

 2. Uncommon Grounds

-There’s still so much to learn about these topics when it comes to coffee production, and some healthy dispute is very much alive today.
-However, understanding how it all started, progressed, and how it is now is a good place to start.
+There's still so much to learn about these topics when it comes to coffee production, and some disputes are very much alive today.

-Also, there are so many unheard voices in this industry that this book gives voice to.
-And that’s a pretty amazing thing, as it allows readers to get to know them in almost a very personal way.
+And that's a pretty amazing thing, as it allows readers to get to know them in almost a very personal way.

-So coffee becomes not just the drink that we enjoy at breakfast, but a product of hard work and passion–which makes me love it even more!
+So coffee becomes not just the drink that we enjoy at breakfast, but a product of hard work and passion, which makes me love it even more!

 3. The Craft and Science of Coffee